hrpatel/coursera/README.md

 coursera
 ========
-This repo is to track all my project for courses I take at Coursera.
+This repo is for the python specialization I took at Coursera